 Over the years, the Electrical Training ALLIANCE has continually trained the best craftsperson in the industry without cost to the taxpayers.
 Students in the Electrical Training ALLIANCE training programs earn while they learn by doing apprenticeships.
-Not only does this allow students to earn an income while in school, it also creates new tax revenue for the economy.
+Not only does this allow students to earn an income while in school, but it also creates new tax revenue for the economy.
 Each year, participants in the Electrical Training ALLIANCE programs pay in excess of six hundred million dollars in taxes.
-This is truly a model program as it takes little to nothing from the taxpayers while training some of the most productive workers in the world who thereby pay tremendous dollars to the country.
-The Electrical Training ALLIANCE developed uniform standards that are adopted and used nationwide to select and train thousands of qualified men and women each year.
+This is truly a model program as it takes little to nothing from the taxpayers while training some of the worlds most productive workers, who thereby pay tremendous dollars to the country.
+The Electrical Training ALLIANCE developed uniform standards adopted and used nationwide to select and train thousands of qualified men and women each year.

 On September 1, 1945 the State of Washington approved Standards of Apprenticeship for the Northwest Washington Electrical JATC.
-These Standards provide the legal framework by which the apprenticeship training program operates, setting forth the rights and responsiblities of the program and the apprentices that it trains.
-Over the years the program has grown with the population of the area and with mergers of Local Unions.
-There are currently over 400 apprentices being trained in the program in an area covering over 1/4 of the State of Washington.
+These Standards provide the legal framework by which the apprenticeship training program operates, setting forth the program's rights and responsiblities and the apprentices that it trains.
+Over the years, the program has grown with the area's population and with mergers of Local Unions.
+There are currently over 400 apprentices being taught in the program in an area covering over 1/4 of the State of Washington.

-The training functions of the JATC are controlled by a Committee made up of six members: three representing labor, who are designated by the Local Union and three representing management, who are designated by the NECA Chapter.
+The training functions of the JATC are controlled by a Committee made up of eight members: four representing labor, who are designated by the Local Union and four representing management, who are designated by the NECA Chapter.
 The financial matters of the program are controlled by a Board of Trustees, made up of the same individuals who serve as JATC Committee members.